History of Froturn

 But, off course, there was a darker side: this so-called "Golden Age of Philosophy and Arts" was in fact an age of repression, where anyone not throwing the party-line found himself to be lacking in patrons, leading to them being priced out of the "artist's life" - starving artists.
 This, off course, would greatly backfire at the Froturnish during the turn of the millennium.

 From 632 BEKE to 12 AEKE, trade between East and West greatly benefited Froturn.
 As a matter of fact, Froturn was technically the the biggest occidental trading partner of the Shár Empire.
 Trade between the two great states was a well-documented fact of everyday life.
 Shár porcelain was very priced amongst the Froturnish, while Froturnish glassware was considered desirable by the Shár nobility.
 Froturnish mythril was also considered prized resource by the Shár.
 Kings of Froturn and Emperors of the Shár would constantly give crowning gifts to each other out of mutual respect, which led to many cultural exchanges.
+This was also the period when the High Elves would be no longer known as just Elves, but as Noble Elves.

 In addition to trade with the Orient, the search for Ancient Lizardman artifacts - especially written records - continued.
 Adventurers would crawl through abandoned ruins and dungeons to bring such artifacts back to Froturn, where the books would be translated, while everything else would be sold to the highest bidder: usually the royal family or other rich nobles, who would put them on display and sport these relics proudly.
 In fact, one could even speculate that the High Elves of Froturn saw themselves as the successors of the Ancient Lizardman Empire: a noble race of highly-enlightened poets and philosophers whose sacred duty is to spread enlightenment accross the world.
 Even if other Froturnish citizens or kings didn't hold that view, King Naeredus the Missionary - who ruled between 289 BEKE and 38 AEKE - certainly did, as it was under his rule that the Titanist religion was transformed from the ethnic religion of the High Elves to a universalist religion that seeks to convert all peoples.
 It was also under his rule that the first missions to Etrand were organized.